About the Friends

 9

-Advocated for the successful passage of the 2014 National Defense Authorization Act authorizing the core battlefields of Port Gibson, Champion Hill and Raymond to be added to VNMP.
+Successfully advocated for the 2014 National Defense Authorization Act, adding the core battlefields of Port Gibson, Champion Hill, and Raymond to VNMP.

 9

-Creation of a 4th grade interactive “soldier for a day” tour for local students.
+Created an interactive “soldier for a day” experience for local 4th grade students.

 9

-Expansion of the Junior Ranger Summer Camps and addition of Ranger-In-Training Camps that encourage students to pursue careers with the National Park Service.
+Expanded youth programming by growing Junior Ranger Summer Camps and launching Ranger-in-Training Camps that encourage future careers with the National Park Service.

 9